Epilepsy surgery: Temporal lobe resection

 Temporal lobe resection acts as a treatment option for patients with temporal lobe epilepsy, or those whose seizure focus is in the temporal lobe.
-Temporal lobe seizures are the most common type of seizures for teens and young adults.
+Temporal lobe seizures are the most common type (approximately 30% of diagnoses) of seizures for teens and young adults.
 The procedure involves resecting, or cutting away, brain tissue within the region of the temporal lobe in order to remove the seizure focus.
 Specific evaluation for temporal lobe resection requires convergent clinical, MRI, and EEG data in order to precisely pinpoint the focal area and boundaries of the focal area.

-The surgery has produced successful outcomes, controlling seizures in 65 percent of temporal lobe epilepsy patients.
+The surgery has produced successful outcomes, controlling seizures in as much as 70 percent of temporal lobe epilepsy patients.
 Follow-up studies suggest that the procedure also has produced positive long-term effects that illustrate 63 percent of patients still remaining seizure-free.
-Although the procedure produces positive outcomes for patients regarding seizure control, the surgery can also produce negative outcomes such as memory impairment.
-Impairment depends on the hemisphere of resection; temporal lobe resection of the dominant hemisphere often causes verbal memory impairment while temporal lobe resection of the non-dominant hemisphere often causes visual memory impairment.
+Although the procedure produces positive outcomes for patients regarding seizure control, it can also produce negative outcomes such as memory impairment, visual disturbance, and cognitive dysfunction.
+Hemispheric dominance can determine the likelihood of certain complications of surgery in the temporal lobe; for the majority of right-handed people, the left hemisphere is dominant and is associated with the brain's language centers (most notably Wernicke's area) and the right (non-dominant) hemisphere is associated with memory and learning of non verbal information such as vision.
+Thus, temporal lobe resection of the dominant hemisphere often causes verbal memory impairment while resection of the non-dominant hemisphere often causes visual memory impairment.

+Important structures implicated in temporal lobectomies include the auditory cortex, hippocampus, Wernicke's area, and amygdala; the latter three broadly affecting memory, language, and emotion, respectively.
+The hippocampus, amygdala, and parahippocampal gyrus are collectively termed the mesial temporal structures and are frequently targeted for resection in epilepsy.